-3. If the PLMN serving the UE changes, when receiving Forward Relocation Request from source MME, the target MME should verify the PLMN is whether allowed to operate at the present UE location based on the UE subscription information received from HSS.
+3. If the PLMN serving the UE changes, when receiving Forward Relocation Request from source MME, the target MME should verify the PLMN is whether allowed to operate at the present UE location (target TAI) based on the UE subscription information received from HSS.
 If it is not allowed to operate, the handover is failed.

-Editor's note: whether and how to identify the UE location information from source network is FFS.
+If the target access is not satellite access, there is no need to verify UE location.